Notifications from Aflac

 When You Withdraw Money from a Cash Value Life Insurance Policy

 If you take out a loan against the cash value, you can be subjected to interest payments and your benefits may shrink over time.
 If you opt for a partial withdrawal, you may have to surrender the policy to use the money freely.
-If not, that amount will be subtracted from your final life insurance payout.
-You shouldn’t pay taxes on life insurance cash outs that are less than what you have paid into your premium.
+If not, that amount may be subtracted from your final life insurance payout.
+You shouldn’t pay taxes on life insurance cash outs that are less than what you have paid into your premium.4

 When You Sell a Life Insurance Policy